maxpushka/kOS-ap-lib/README.md

 > selectedNode --> ([`scalar`](https://ksp-kos.github.io/KOS/math/scalar.html#scalar)) tag of the current ship's node you want to "Control from"\
 > safeDistance --> ([`scalar`](https://ksp-kos.github.io/KOS/math/scalar.html#scalar)) the radius of the keep-out sphere.
 Set by default to max widespan of the target ship + 100 meters.

-Performs automatic docking.
+Executes automatic docking.
 The current ship should be in close proximity of the target ship (idealy less than 2 km away from the target ship's position).
 The selected node and target node are identified using tag system.
 Make sure to tag these parts.
 Note: the script uses a lot of %whatever-RCS-fuel-name%, so you can manually switch off RCS for a few seconds and then turn it on again to save some fuel.